raventid/es-airline-app/concerns.md

 # Alternatives or concepts we can still some ideas from

 Karafka - framework for Kafka based applications.
+Too basic.
+Kafka as a store + transport - questionable.

 Arkency DDD and ES stuff.
+Too Rails-oriented (in my opinion)

+Sequence
+Not that bad, but not as embracing as Eventide

 Hand-made solution based on top of dry-rb (I like this one, but it's a lot of work!)

 I don't care about implementation now.
 I care about logical and conceptual structure of an application.